HooyarLotfy/Biographical-Website/README.md

 - **A Stunning Gradient Animation** 🎨
   - Watch the colors smoothly dance across your screen!
-  - Perfectly tuned with CSS and keyframes for that infinite rainbow vibe. 🌈
+  - Perfectly tuned with CSS and keyframes for that infinite  colorful vibe. 🧡
 - **Bootstrap-Powered Navbar** 📋
   - Sticky-top?
 Check!
   - Mobile-friendly?
 Absolutely!